Doodleverse/dash_doodler/website/docs/intro.md

 # What is Doodler for?

-Doodler is a web application for image segmentation, which is the process of turning this (for example):
+Doodler is a web application for image segmentation, which is the process of turning this (for example, or almost any type of image):

 ![](/img/ex_image.jpg)